-The infrastructure to support these efforts is now in place with the initial content collected during the ESDW program of 2017 currently being added.
+The infrastructure to support these efforts is now in place with content collected during the ESDW program of 2017 to 2019 added.
 The extent of the development efforts to create the platform, as well as the organisational structure we adopt to leverage it, is outlined in the following subsections.